Computational-Biology-OceanOmics/LCA_With_Fishbase/README.md

 - I may have unacccepted taxonomic names in my results.

 Fishbase is nice in that it knows about many, but not all unaccepted names.
 If an unaccepted name made it into Fishbase the API returns the accepted version of this name along with the taxonomic lineage of the new, accepted name.
 We then use that name for the LCA.
 Neat, isn't it!
 The script then checks whether the species is in WoRMS - lastly, your misspelled species name may be in the NCBI taxonomy.
+Check your missing names csv to see if it got picked up.

 - I get an error ValueError: Wrong number of dimensions. values.ndim > ndim [2 > 1]